netscaler/cloud-native-getting-started/openshift/README.md

 oc create -f /root/yamls/colddrink-secret.yaml -n team-colddrink
 ```

-9. Deploy the guestbook no sql type microservice using following commands
+9. Deploy the guestbook no SQL type microservice using following commands
 ```
 oc create -f /root/yamls/team_guestbook.yaml -n team-guestbook
 ```
 10. Login to Tier 1 ADC (VPX/SDX/MPX appliance) to verify no configuration is pushed from Citrix Ingress Controller before automating the Tier 1 ADC.

 11. Deploy the VPX ingress and ingress controller to push the CPX configuration into the tier 1 ADC automatically.
-**Note:-**
+**Note: -**
 Go to ``ingress_vpx.yaml`` and change the IP address of ``ingress.citrix.com/frontend-ip: "x.x.x.x"`` annotation to one of the free IP which will act as content switching vserver for accessing microservices.
 e.g. ``ingress.citrix.com/frontend-ip: "10.105.158.160"``
 Go to ``cic_vpx.yaml`` and change the NS_IP value to your VPX NS_IP.